JYU-IBA/potku/README.md

 ## Automatic packaging and version numbering

-Additionally Potku can be packaged automatically for Windows, Linux and macOS on GitHub servers by bumping its version.
+Potku can be packaged automatically for Windows, Linux and macOS on GitHub servers by bumping its version.
 Running `bump_version.py` in `dev` on a terminal prompts the user for a new version number.
 The script requires Git and GitHub CLI to use.
 Entering a valid version number initiates a chain of GitHub Actions workflows to bump the version number, give master branch a new tag on GitHub and create a release to which the newly packaged Potku binaries will be uploaded.
 Potku follows semantic version numbering.
+More in `dev/Automatic_packaging_README.md`.

+## External file manager

+In the ``dev`` directory a Python script `external_file_manager.py` paired with a manifest of external files `external_manifest.txt` can be used to manage Potku's external files.
+The script can be used to get external files by fetching any absent and out of sync files or force downloading all files.
+Additionally, the script can be used to update the manifest with local out of sync files or all local files.
+Finally, the script can be used to create an entirely new manifest based on the external files in ``external/share``.
+More in
+`dev/Automatic_packaging_README.md`.

 ## Code style